5 Tips on how to wear your wig naturally.

 5 Tips to Wear Your Wig Naturally

 Good morning, afternoon, or night, and wherever you are in your day.
 Thanks for stopping by.
-There is something about a gorgeous hair day that gives an extra bounce to our step and with wigs the options tend to be endless.
-Whether you find this reassuring, or are at odds with the options, we are here to help.
-With a few tricks and tips you can wear your new hair with confidence and the assurance that you truly are looking fabulous.
-Working in the wig industry there are so many tips out there, and we took the time to narrow the options to our Top 5 Tips to wearing your wig naturally.
+There is something about a gorgeous hair day that gives an extra bounce to our step, and with wigs, the options are endless.
+Whether you find this reassuring or at odds, we are here to help.
+With a few tips and tricks, you can wear your new hair with confidence and the assurance that you truly are looking fabulous.
+Working in the wig industry, there are so many tips out there, and we took the time to narrow the options to our Top 5 Tips for wearing your wig naturally.
 These tips have been tried and tested by our loving customers and NBW family.

 1. Rock n’ Roll

-Your wig has arrived, the box is in hand and you are popping the cover open.
+Your wig has arrived, the box is in hand, and you pop open the cover.
 The color is wonderful, check.
 Fiber feels nice, check.
 And now to try it on.
-As you take a glance in the mirror you begin to notice there is something funny with how the hair is lying.
+As you take a glance in the mirror, you begin to notice there is something funny with how the hair is lying.
 Perhaps a slightly awkward poof on one side, while the other side is a little flatter.
-You were loving everything.. up to that point.
+You were loving everything up to that point.

-We have all been there, tried a wig on and really begun to question our decision.
-We would like to say, “don’t worry” but fear that’s already happening, so instead we will give you one of our tried-and-true tips: Pull the wig back off and give it a good shake.
-Sounds simple, and it is, but the reason it is so important is because the fibers need to be woken up.
-Keep in mind your style has been sitting in a box for some time and the fibers have been confined to one position.
-The only precaution would be to stay on the gentle side while shaking.
+We have all been there, tried a wig on, and really begun to question our decision.
+We want to say, “don’t worry,” but fear that’s already happening, so instead we will give you one of our tried-and-true tips: Pull the wig back off and give it a good shake.
+Sounds simple, and it is, but the reason it is so important is that the fibers need to be woken up.
+Keep in mind your style has been sitting in a box for some time, and the fibers have been confined to one position.
+The only precaution would be to be gentle while shaking.

 2. Friction, The Underrated Secret

-Along with a good shake to wake the fiber up, there may also be a little taming that you want to do in areas.
-Our natural hair is typically going to have fly-aways and some baby hairs going this direction and that.
-Besides the “natural” messiness going on though, there may be a few areas you would like to tame such as the sides or top of your style.
+Along with a good shake to wake up the fibers, there may also be a little taming that you want to do in certain areas.
+Our natural hair is typically going to have flyaways and some baby hairs going this direction and that.
+Besides the “natural” messiness going on, though, there may be a few areas you would like to tame, such as the sides or top of your style.

-If you have a heat friendly or human hair piece then you will easily be able to manipulate the fibers with a heat tool.
-The story isn’t the same with synthetic styles because they are not able to withstand heat and instead you will end up with a melted pile of fiber.
+If you have a heat-friendly or human hair piece, then you will easily be able to manipulate the fibers with a heat tool.
+The story isn’t the same with synthetic styles, as they are unable to withstand heat, and instead, you will end up with a melted pile of fiber.

-There is a little trick to working around this issue and it’s called friction.
-For the areas you need to tame, start by rubbing your bare hands together swiftly to create a slight friction that will heat up your hands.
-Once your hands are warm press them against the area you want to tame.
+There is a little trick to working around this issue, and it’s called friction.
+For the areas you need to tame, start by rubbing your bare hands together swiftly to create a slight friction that will heat your hands.
+Once your hands are warm, press them against the area you want to tame.
 This will calm the fibers down and can work wonders along the sides or even along your part.
-If there are a lot of fly-aways then you can also use this method to help those lie flat.
-Sometimes you may have to do this a couple times and just play with it a little to find what works best for you.
+If there are a lot of flyaways, then you can also use this method to help those lie flat.
+Sometimes you may do this a couple of times and play with it to find what works best for you.

 3. We All Love To Shine… but too much?

-We do all love to have that glow effect, but how much is too much?
-When it comes to hair, a really shiny wig can tend to look unnatural.
+We all love to have that glow effect, but how much is too much?
+When it comes to hair, a really shiny wig can look unnatural.
 A brand new wig right out of the box can also have a sheen for various reasons.
 Some manufacturers have more or less of a sheen depending on the creation and preservation process used.
-Typically, this sheen will be gone with a wash or two, but if you’re finding that is still not enough then we recommend this simple trick.
-Focus on the roots and top layer of hair, take some dry shampoo and gently spray your style.
+Typically, this sheen will be gone with a wash or two, but if you’re finding that is still not enough, then we recommend this simple trick.
+Focus on the roots and top layer of hair, take some dry shampoo, and gently spray your style.
 This works wonders and instantly takes away that fake sheen.
-We do recommend using a dry shampoo that is made for synthetic wigs, and one of our favorites is Jon Renau’s dry shampoo: Pick Me Up Dry Shampoo.
+We recommend using a dry shampoo created for synthetic wigs, and one of our favorites is Jon Renau’s dry shampoo:

 4. Designed For You

-The age of wigs is surprisingly historic and originated in Ancient Egypt.
+The age of wigs is surprisingly historic, originating in Ancient Egypt.
 Ranging throughout culture in Greece, Rome, England, and ending back in popularity today in modern culture.
-It is fascinating to see how advanced the construction of fiber design and cap construction has come.
+It is fascinating to see how advanced the construction of fiber design and cap construction has become.
 One very important factor in choosing and wearing a wig naturally will be the cap construction.
-Lace fronts help create a seamless hairline, while monofilament features help create a natural looking part resembling hair growth out of the scalp.
+Lace fronts help create a seamless hairline, while monofilament features help create a natural-looking part resembling hair growth from the scalp.

-For monofilament features you can get a Mono Part, Mono Top, or even a fully Hand-Tied wig.
+For monofilament features, you can get a Mono Part, Mono Top, Double Mono Top, or a 100% Hand Tied wig.

 Expert Tip: Wig Cap placement is another key in making your style look natural.
 You want the top of the wig or the lace front to start right at your natural hairline.
-If it is further back or forward it can make the wig look out of place and fake.
-Also use the ear tabs to make sure the wig is on straight, the tabs should fall just above your ears.
+If it is further back or forward, it can make the wig look out of place and fake.
+Also, use the ear tabs to ensure the wig is on straight; the tabs should fall just above your ears.

 5. Know your Bio Hair

-If we think about bio hair there are a few natural tendencies it has.
-For instance, we all have that friend with curls and volume or another with straight and silky hair, but whatever their look it is a natural byproduct of their DNA and is specific to them.
+If we think about our bio hair, there are a few natural tendencies it has.
+For instance, we all have a friend with curls and volume or another with straight and silky hair, but whatever their look, it is a natural byproduct of their DNA and is specific to them.
 One of the most natural ways to wear a wig is by keeping it similar to your bio hair.

-If your bio hair was super thick and dense then perhaps consider shopping brands that have those denser fibers and plenty of volume.
-On the other hand if you have finer hair then you may want to shop brands that have a little less volume and a thinner fiber.
-Be sure to call us if you have any questions about the differences between brands and their fibers.
+If your bio hair was super thick and dense, consider shopping brands with higher-density fibers and plenty of volume.
+On the other hand, if you have finer hair, shop for brands with less volume and a low-density fiber.
+Call us if you have any questions about the differences between brands and their fibers.

 Rooted colors may be another option to help your wig look natural.
-Bio hair has a gradient to it and as hair grows it becomes lighter at the bottom either due to sun exposure or other elements while remaining darkest at the top.
-By choosing a rooted color you are also able to change between colors more easily and keep it looking natural because the root is always close to the same darkness.
+Bio hair has a gradient to it, and as hair grows, it becomes lighter at the bottom, either due to sun exposure or other elements, while remaining darkest at the top.
+By choosing a rooted color, you can change between colors easily and keep it looking natural because the root is always close to the same darkness.

 Final Thoughts